-The pandemic set in motion other significant changes as well.
-Let me give you one example that hits close to home for many of you in Detroit.
+In addition to upending the labor market, the pandemic set in motion other significant changes in the economy.
+Let me give you one example that's illustrative of a more general challenge we are facing today.
 With people forced to spend more time at home, households shifted their spending from services, such as travel or dining out, toward goods, such as appliances for home improvement projects or consumer electronics.
 And many of these items contain a large number of sophisticated microprocessors.
 Well, so do cars.
 And at the same time, expecting a severe and prolonged recession, automakers substantially scaled back their production plans and ordered fewer microprocessors used in motor vehicles.